juampi92/juampi92.github.io/source/_posts/seo-testing.md

 composer require juampi92/test-seo --dev
 ```

-> It is assumed Phpunit and Pest is already installed in your project.
+> It is assumed PHPUnit and Pest are already installed in your project.

 ## Testing the landing page